nycmeshnet/nycmesh.net/content/network-status.md

 12:00pm Our 1971 "Two-Bridges" hub in Chinatown is having problems.
 This is affecting some people in the area.
 We are working on this at the moment.

+2021-2-6

+Major upgrade to Saratoga completed.
+This should improve speeds for much of Brooklyn.
+Also Grand St was upgraded to a gigabit connection.

 2021-2-5

-20:54  **Tomorrow Feb.
-6th starting at 12:30pm**, we will be performing network upgrades at our Saratoga hub in Brooklyn.
+20:54  Tomorrow Feb.
+6th starting at 12:30pm, we will be performing network upgrades at our Saratoga hub in Brooklyn.
 Downtime should be minimal – 1 to 2 minutes – but could last up to a half an hour.

 2021-2-1